specklesystems/speckle-docs/user/ui.md

 See our new version [here](./ui2), and add your feedback on the [forum](https://speckle.community/t/new-desktopui-in-alpha-testing/1851)!
 :::

-Most of our Connectors look the same, despite working inside of different applications.
+Most of our connectors look the same, despite working inside of different applications.
 Our shared user interface is currently used inside:

 - McNeel Rhinoceros
 - Autodesk Revit
 - Autodesk Civil3D
 - Autodesk AutoCAD

-Other Connectors work slightly differently depending on which software they're used in (e.g. Grasshopper and Dynamo use a node-based environment).
+Other connectors work slightly differently depending on which software they're used in (e.g. Grasshopper and Dynamo use a node-based environment).

 Let's go on a quick graphical tour of the shared user interface to get you familiar with using Speckle.